Blockly Thumbnail.png

 Interactive elements blended in with the rest of the page and did not get many clicks.

-The performance-forward messaging spoke to developers, but did not engage CSed Leaders – Blockly’s other target audience.
+The performance-forward messaging spoke to developers, but did not engage CS Ed Leaders or educators – two audiences that likely had more to learn from an introductory website.

-The new landing page is an opportunity to clearly communicate Blockly’s mission and reinforce its purpose‑driven values from the a user’s first impression.
+Our new landing page presented an opportunity to clearly communicate Blockly's mission to all users and reinforce its purpose-driven values from the first impression.

 We held a messaging workshop with the client team to refine Blockly’s core message, align on values, and define its brand voice.